 Given the learning emphasis of the internship, the intern should receive training, supervision, and ongoing evaluation similar to that provided for employees.
 The Agency Supervisor serves as an agency-based teacher providing instruction and supervision to the intern utilizing the agency's operations to further the student's professional competence.
 Additionally, the agency assumes responsibilities to meet specific University requirements for the internship including:

-- Indicate acceptance of the student as an intern by submitting the Internship Site Confirmation Form.
+- Indicate acceptance of the student as an intern by submitting the Internship Site Information Form.

-- Partner with the RST Internship Coordinator in the completion of the Affiliation Agreement for Internship as required by the University of Illinois for all off campus student practicum placements.
+- Partner with the RST Internship Coordinator in the completion of the Vendor Information Form, Affiliation Agreement, and Agreement Attachment 1, for Internship as required by the University of Illinois for all off campus student practicum placements.

 - Consult with the University Internship Coordinator, as necessary, to review the student's progress.
 These consultations may be conducted in-person (when in Illinois), by phone, electronic and/or mail correspondence.